Bluescreenerror/Heart-Attack-Analysis-India/README.md

 - **Data Preprocessing**: Excel was used for initial data cleaning and structuring to prepare for deeper analysis.
 - **Data Analysis & Visualization**: Power BI was used to explore relationships and create visualizations like pie charts, scatter plots, and bar charts.

-## 🚀 Goals & Next Steps
-This project serves as a starting point for understanding the relationship between lifestyle habits and heart attacks.
-Moving forward, I aim to expand on this analysis by exploring **predictive modeling** to predict heart attack occurrences based on lifestyle and demographic data.

 ## 📂 Project Files
 The project consists of the following files:
 - **SQL queries**: For extracting the data.